 Detailing a car isn’t a particularly difficult or technical task but even if you’re just washing it, you can actually do more harm than good if you follow the wrong procedures or using the wrong products.
 And most often, knowing the steps is half the battle.

 First things first.
-If own any towels, mitts or alike which are not microfiber: Throw them out.
+If you own any towels, mitts or alike which are not microfiber: throw them out.
 Yep, the trash bin is the only place for any product which can leave scratches on the surface of your vehicle, when the very thing you’re trying to do is restore it.

 I’ve seen countless vehicles being completely murdered with mini-scratches, swirl marks, marring, etc. only because the owners had been using cheap products that had been doing more harm than good.